jeffmpan/api/source/index.html.md

 Parameter | Description | Mandatory
 --------- | ----------- | ---------
 property_id | The ID of the property | *
-start | filter result with check-in date from (yyyy-mm-dd) |
+start | filter result with date from (yyyy-mm-dd) |
-end | filter result check-in date to (yyyy-mm-dd) |
+end | filter result date to (yyyy-mm-dd) |

 ### Notes

 - If you put only `start`, it will search reservations from the start until the last.
-- If you put only `end`, it will search all reservations with a check-in date before that date.
+- If you put only `end`, it will search all reservations with a date before that date.
 - If you use both `start` and `end`, it will search inside those parameters.

 ## Create Reservation API